danimelzz/BayesianEcology/Continuous.md

 ![Fig3](https://camo.githubusercontent.com/1245d0488d557c84c524d03b414e6db823aa173eb1c191d0af4d7d7824c76f0e/68747470733a2f2f77696b696d656469612e6f72672f6170692f726573745f76312f6d656469612f6d6174682f72656e6465722f7376672f32363334653339356634376161663136663564656235623039613937396166633634366438336562)

-Classical Bayes' rule doesn't apply to continuous variables, because the denominator sums over all possible values.
+Classical Bayes' rule doesn't apply to continuous variables, because the denominator P (B) sums over all possible values.
 Thus, it's less intuitive calculating all values from an interval with infinite values for continuous variables.
-To complete this task, one must perform integration.
+To complete this task, one must perform **integrals**.
 Some authors point the limited computational power to calculate integrals as the main reason for the lack of popularity of Bayesian Inference throughout the 20th century.

 ## 2.2 Conjugate families
 There is an infinite number of pmfs and pdfs, but some distributions are so important that they receive their own name: